 Their vineyard sources have changed over the years with Coombsville and Oak Knoll (southern part of the valley) playing prominent roles in their red wine with newer vintages coming from a historical vineyard in Rutherford.

-The 2009 Napa Valley Cabernet Sauvignon shows bright lively fruit aromatics – including red cherry and red berry fruit.
+The 2009 Greyscale Napa Valley Cabernet Sauvignon shows bright lively fruit aromatics – including red cherry and red berry fruit.
 The mouth feel is soft and rounded with well integrated fairly delicate tannins.
 Along with the fruit on the palate, there is a toasted cedar/spice component that at times leans toward flavors of mocha.
 This wine drinks nicely by itself.

-The 2010 Napa Valley Cabernet Sauvignon is dark in the glass.
+The 2010 Greyscale Valley Cabernet Sauvignon is dark in the glass.
 It shows a complex appealing bouquet with a pleasing smoky elegance combing a dusty or chalky quality and a slight herbal component which disappears as the wine breathes.
 Notes of baking spices also show along with a hint of black licorice.
 The palate is extremely well balanced – showing dark fruit and well integrated tannins that linger on the front of the palate rather than the back.
 The finish also reveals slightly toasted oak, subtle chalkiness and hints of mocha.
 This wine drinks very well despite being relatively young.

 Wine is a product of variation and nuances – there is no black and white formula to make great wines.
 You can ask a winemaker about certain way of doing something – or a vineyard manager and you will receive back a number of variations in the way they do things – all backed up by specific reasons for their answers.
 The Rowes chose the name “Greyscale” to symbolize the art and science of wines – hand crafted wines are not expected to be made the same way every year – rather metaphorically they are always made in shades of grey – with adjustments made based on many factors depending on the particular vintage.

-Their motto is “Wine is neither white nor black, it is always shades of grey”
+Their motto is “wine is neither white nor black, it is always shades of grey”.

 As a small producer their wines are selectively distributed.
 At the time of this review they only make 250 cases total of all their wines – mostly sold direct via their mailing list/wine club.
 Their wines are made at a private winery located just south of St. Helena.